JoccaWeb/a-frame-vr-boilerplate/README.md

 (Babel and React are configured in for ES6 and React support, but not particarly used, it was just handy to keep it in for possible React - A-Frame projects)

+For both production and development code for A-Frame projects, I use an A-Frame minified file and host it myself, using a script tag (no NPM, see the Development log).
+The assets-, components- and library folders will have to be put manually in the dist folder after running the build script from package.json.
+Working on that.

 So start up the project and build your own VR experience in A-Frame!

 ## Development log